It’s About Giving Back.

 Photo by Kate VanMersbergen

-With WHO NEEDS SLEEP, Pike is raising funds for a cause close to his heart: he’s a three-time survivor of throat and chest cancer, and organized the inaugural WHO NEEDS SLEEP less than a month after his final cancer treatment session in December 2017.
+With WHO NEEDS SLEEP, Pike is raising funds for a cause close to his heart: he’s a three-time survivor of throat and chest cancer, and organized the inaugural WHO NEEDS SLEEP less than a month after his treatment cycle in December 2017.